The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: Introduction

-However, constructing the sheaves $\cA$ and $\cB$ turns out to be quite complicated in general.
-For this we need our next result, Theorem \ref{stable FF}, which shows how to deduce CM wildness of $X$ from CM wildness of $Y$ when $Y$ is a linear section of $X$ of codimension $c>0$.
-For this, we need to further assume that $\cA$ and $\cB$ are Ulrich sheaves, i.e. their modules of global sections have the maximal number of generators.
-We see this as a further prove of the importance of these sheaves, cf. \cite{eisenbud-schreyer-weyman,eisenbud-schreyer:betti-cohomology}.
-We also need the extra assumption $\HH^0(Y,\omega_Y(m-c)) \ne 0$, which turns out to hold everywhere except for varieties of minimal degree, where in turn we do not need it.
+In order to do this, we need to further assume that $\cA$ and $\cB$ are Ulrich sheaves, namely their modules of global sections have the maximal number of generators.
+We see this as a further indication of the importance of these sheaves, see \cite{eisenbud-schreyer-weyman,eisenbud-schreyer:betti-cohomology}.

-The idea of Theorem \ref{stable FF} is that taking the $c$-th syzygy $\Om^c_{\bk[X]}$ of the $\bk[X]$-module of an MCM module $L$ over $\bk[Y]$ one obtains an MCM module over $\bk[X]$ and that this entails no essential loss of information if $L$ is Ulrich.
+The idea of Theorem \ref{stable FF} is that taking the $c^{\mathrm{th}}$ syzygy $\Om^c_{\bk[X]}$ of the $\bk[X]$-module of an MCM module $L$ over $\bk[Y]$ one obtains an MCM module over $\bk[X]$ and that this entails no essential loss of information if $L$ is Ulrich and $p_X>0$.
 In fact, for $\Om_{\bk[X]}^c$ to be a functor we need to pass to the stable category $\SMCM_{\bk[X]}$ where we quotient out by morphisms factoring through a free module.
-The point is that the stable syzygy functor $\SOm^c$ is fully faithful on Ulrich modules.
-The proof of this fact relies on a duality argument and on cohomology vanishing of Ulrich sheaves.
+The point is that the stable syzygy functor $\SOm^c$ is fully faithful on Ulrich modules when $p_X>0$.
+The proof uses cohomology vanishing of Ulrich sheaves combined with duality.

 The next result, Theorem \ref{embedding}, shows how to put these two ingredients together.
-Indeed, by resolving over $\bk[X]$ the module of global sections of the universal extension of the sheaves $\cB$ by $\cA$ over $Y$ needed for Theorem \ref{strictly wild by extensions} and taking its $c$-th syzygy, we get a functor $\Rep_\Upsilon \to \MCM_X$ whose stabilization is fully faithful by Theorem \ref{stable FF}.
-Then the functor itself is not quite fully faithful, nevertheless is a {\it representation embedding}, i.e. it sends non-isomorphic (resp. irreducible) representations to non-isomorphic (resp. indecomposable) modules, and this suffices to show CM wildness of $X$.
+Indeed, by resolving over $\bk[X]$ the module of global sections of the universal extension of the sheaves $\cB$ by $\cA$ over $Y$ needed for Theorem \ref{strictly wild by extensions} and taking its $c^\mathrm{th}$ syzygy, we get a functor $\Rep_\Upsilon \to \MCM_X$ whose stabilization is fully faithful by Theorem \ref{stable FF}.
+Then, although the functor itself is not quite fully faithful, nevertheless it is a {\it representation embedding}, that is, it sends non-isomorphic (respectively, irreducible) representations to non-isomorphic (respectively, indecomposable) modules, and this suffices to show CM-wildness of $X$.

-Summing up, it only remains to construct the Ulrich sheaves $\cA$ and $\cB$ as above over a linear section $Y$ of $X$, which we take to be of dimension $1$ when the sectional genus $p$ of $X$ is at least $2$, or of dimension $2$ for $p \le 1$.
-This is the content of \S \ref{onY}, which we now review.
+In view of these results, in order to complete the proof it remains to treat directly the case $p_X=0$, and to construct the Ulrich sheaves $\cA$ and $\cB$ as above over a linear section $Y$ of $X$, which we take to be of dimension $1$ when $p_X\ge 2$, or of dimension $2$ for $p_X = 1$.